Liz-cloud-zz/CPP_A3/README.md

 # CSC3022F_A3
 #Image processing with connected components

-Folder contents:-> 2 header file(ConnectedComponent.h, PGMimageProcessor.h), 3 cpp files(driver.cpp, onnectedComponent.cpp, PGMimageProcessor.cpp), 1 Makefile, examples folder,git folder
+Folder contents:-> 2 header file(ConnectedComponent.h, PGMimageProcessor.h), 3 cpp files(driver.cpp, onnectedComponent.cpp, PGMimageProcessor.cpp, UnitTesting.cpp), 1 Makefile, examples folder,git folder

 Problem statement:->    The user supplies options [-t, -s, -w -p] and the pgm file to be  munipulated.
 The program will read the file based on input.From pgm image connected contents are extracted when a foreground pixels is encountered during the search and either dispayed to screen with their details or stored to output pgm file based on user options